IdeasBlockLT/Arttice-project/README.md

 ## Technical and feature roadmap
 ### Stage 1
-Better social functions and interactions
-Features
+Features:
-Shared pages administration
+- Shared pages administration
-Connections functions
+- Connections functions
-Favourite and follow functions
+- Favourite and follow functions
-Messaging
+- Messaging
-Posts
+- Posts

 ### Stage 2
-Monetisation
-Features
-Promotions
+Features:
-Ads
+- Promotions and Ads
-Market place
+- Market place

 ### Stage 3
-Expanding and system-level collaboration with other relevant platforms Features
+Expanding and system-level collaboration with other relevant platforms.
+Features:
-Interaction with other cultural databases (i.e. with Art Archive, or Onda MX) What is the shape of such interactions
+- Interaction with other cultural databases (i.e. with Art Archive, or Onda MX)
+- What is the shape of such interactions
-Differentiation with other platforms will be what functionalities they offer Arttice’s value proposition can be facilitating the distribution of value and the horizontality or democracy.
+- Differentiation with other platforms will be what functionalities they offer
+- Arttice’s value proposition can be facilitating the distribution of value and the horizontality or democracy.

 ### Stage 4
 Statistics, analysis and A.I.